Old-Growth Forest Hike

 Stop 4 - Decoding the Old-Growth

-Dr. Saladyga led eight of his students for a class project to classify Burnwood as an old-growth forest and write a research report published by the National Park Service titled, Documenting Remnant Old Growth at New River Gorge National Park & Preserve: A Pre-Industrial Legacy Forest at the Burnwood Area.
+Dr. Saladyga led eight of his students for a class project to classify Burnwood as an old-growth forest.
+The work led to a research report published by the National Park Service titled, Documenting Remnant Old Growth at New River Gorge National Park & Preserve: A Pre-Industrial Legacy Forest at the Burnwood Area.

 The study confirmed that the forest should be considered old-growth.
-Fourteen of the fifty trees that were sampled were at least 250 years old, with five individuals dating to the 1670s, indicating the forest has had minimal human disturbance and escaped the industrial logging period of the early 20th century.
+Fourteen of the fifty trees that were sampled were at least 250 years old, with five individuals dating to the 1670s.
+This research revealed that the forest escaped the industrial logging period of the early 20th century, has experienced minimal human disturbance, and existed prior to European settlement of the New River Gorge.

 A tall tree with a gnarled and twisted trunk stretching up with green leaves towards the sunny sky